Explore Canada’s iconic glaciers

-Girls will move through and interact with inspiring landscapes filled with bright blue ice, crisp white snow, towering gray rocks, and soft, green alpine plants.
-Accompanied by 2 ACMG Certified guides, professional scientists, and artists, a diverse group of 8-9 girls will explore the Illecillewaet and Asulkan glaciers of British Columbia.
-These glaciers provide a perfect environment for developing scientific observational skills, understanding relationships between organisms and their surroundings, reflecting on our own interactions with the mountains through art, as well as building self-confidence in difficult terrain and gaining life-long friendships.
+Girls on Ice Canada is a unique Canadian mountain experience that is packed full of dynamic glaciers, hardy alpine ecosystems, and beautiful landscapes.
+Accompanied by certified mountain guides, professional scientists, and artists, a team of ten girls explores the Illecillewaet and Asulkan glaciers in Glacier National Park in British Columbia.
+These glaciers provide a perfect environment for developing scientific observational skills, understanding relationships between organisms and their surroundings, reflecting on our own interactions with the mountains through art, building self-confidence in difficult terrain, and gaining life-long friendships.

-- Day 1: Meet the team in Calgary and meet your GOI Canada team!
+Day 1: Meet the team in Calgary and meet your GOI Canada team!
 Together we will learn about traveling and camping in the mountains and stay the night in Kananaskis Country, Alberta.

-- Day 2: Drive to Glacier National Park, British Columbia to camp at a National Park Campground.
+Day 2: Drive to Glacier National Park, British Columbia to camp at a National Park Campground.
 Along the way we will enjoy a day hike in Yoho National Park where we will walk among a stunning landscape with ancient forests, glaciers and waterfalls.
 This will let us get comfortable using our gear and begin the process of immersion science and developing observational skills.

-- Day 3: Hike from our campground into the Alpine where we will learn about traveling on snow in the mountains.
+Day 3: Hike from our campground into the Alpine where we will learn about traveling on snow in the mountains.
 By traveling through the mountains, girls will gain essential technical skills and confidence in their abilities.

-- Day 4: Venture up the valley towards the Illecillewaet Glacier where we will develop our skills moving and traveling on snow and ice.
+Day 4: Venture up the valley towards the Illecillewaet Glacier where we will develop our skills moving and traveling on snow and ice.
 Along the way we learn more about glaciers, ecology and how to do field science.

-- Day 5: Deepen our relationship with this landscape by working on developing our science projects.
+Day 5: Deepen our relationship with this landscape by working on developing our science projects.
 We will also meet local artists and scientists.

-- Day 6: Hike up to the Asulkan Hut - where we will base out of for the next 4 days.
+Day 6: Hike up to the Asulkan Hut - where we will base out of for the next 4 days.

-- Days 7-9: Explore the glacier and surrounding mountains while learning about the ice and snow and the ecosystems that depend on them.
+Days 7-9: Explore the glacier and surrounding mountains while learning about the ice and snow and the ecosystems that depend on them.
 One day we will make a summit attempt on Youngs peak!
 Girls will conduct their own science experiments as well as create art pieces that reflect their interactions with glaciers and perceptions of mountain environments.
 Overnight Asulkan Hut.

-- Day 10: Hike out from the hut back to the trail head and travel back.
+Day 10: Hike out from the hut back to the trail head and travel back.

-- Day 11: Wrap up science experiments with a culminating presentation of the results at the Biogeoscience Institute in Kananaskis Country.
+Day 11: Wrap up science experiments with a culminating presentation of the results at the Biogeoscience Institute in Kananaskis Country.

 Day 12: Final reflection activities and return to airport.